 PF2e Hazard XP Calculator

 Add traps, haunts, and hazards to your PF2e encounter budget.
-Hazard XP in Pathfinder 2e uses the same level-based system as creatures - a simple trap of the party's level contributes 40 XP, just like a standard monster.
+Hazard XP in Pathfinder 2e uses the same level-based system as creatures: a simple trap of the party's level contributes 40 XP, just like a standard monster.
 Build mixed encounters combining creatures and hazards, or use the encounter calculator for creature-only encounters.

 Encounter Difficulty